slim71/SpartanLIFT/src/pelican/doc/Development notes.md

 For a multi-rotor drones, the acceptance radius is tuned using the parameter NAV_ACC_RAD.

 During mission execution this will cause the vehicle to ascend vertically to the minimum takeoff altitude defined in the MIS_TAKEOFF_ALT parameter, then head towards the 3D position defined in the mission item.

----
-CHECK: ROI as fleet radius?

----
-CHECK [this](https://github.com/PX4/PX4-Autopilot/issues/18983) in case you use sethome and there0ì's instability

----
-Theoretically, the leader keeps trying to send entries indefinitely in Raft.
-Here we try for a max amount of times